elliejayliquid/LoreVault/README.md

-# LoreVault
+# Lore Vault
-Chrome security extension for the most popular LLM providers.
+A Chrome privacy extension for popular LLM providers.
+Currently supports ChatGPT (OpenAI) and Claude (Anthropic).

 # A digital vault for your chat history.
-Lock your sidebar with a password, auto-lock timer, and sleek visual privacy.
+Lore Vault locks your sidebar history with a password, optional auto-lock timer, and a clean “vault overlay” that hides your chat titles until you unlock.

 ## Your patterns.
 Your secrets.
 Your vault.
 Tired of minimizing your browser every time a coworker walks by?
 Lore Vault is a privacy extension designed for the power user.
 It places a sleek overlay over your ChatGPT sidebar, ensuring your chat titles and history remain invisible until you enter your custom access code.

 **Why use Lore Vault?**

-🏄 **The "Shoulder Surfer" Defense:** Completely blocks the sidebar from view - no one can browse your chats or start new ones without your permission.
+🏄 **The "Shoulder Surfer" Defense:** Hides sidebar history behind a full overlay while locked.

 🔐 **Smart Auto-Lock:** Walked away for coffee?
-The Vault detects inactivity and locks itself automatically.
+Locks automatically after inactivity (configurable timeout).

-💎 **The Gem Lock:** Features a subtle diamond button in the header - click it to lock the vault instantly.
+💎 **The Gem Lock:** A subtle 💎 button lets you lock instantly.

+⌨️ **Hotkey Toggle:** **Ctrl + Shift + L** toggles Vault lock/unlock.

+🚫 **Block “New Chat” Shortcuts (optional):** While locked, Lore Vault can intercept provider shortcuts (e.g. “new chat”) to prevent accidental chat creation.

-👮 **Customizable Security:** Set your own password and timeout duration in the easy-to-use Options menu.
+👮 **Customizable Security:** Set your password, timeout, and options via the extension’s Options page.

-🛡️ **Privacy Promise:** We don't read your chats.
-We don't want your data.
-Lore Vault operates locally on your machine.
-Your secrets stay between you and your AI.
+🛡️ **Privacy Promise:** Lore Vault runs locally.
+It does not read or send your chat content anywhere.
+Your secrets are between you and your AI.

-## Built for dreamers, coders, and anyone avoiding the 'Sky Police'🚨!
+## Built for dreamers, coders, and anyone avoiding the Sky Police 🚨